vasugamdha/agent-file/README.md

 ### How does `.af` handle secrets?

 Agents have associated secrets for tool execution in Letta (see [docs](https://docs.letta.com/guides/agents/tool-variables)).
 When you export agents with secrets, the secrets are set to `null`.

+## 🤝 Contributing

+We're just launching Agent File and would love your help in shaping its future:

+- **Share Example Agents**: Contribute your own `.af` files by [opening a pull request](https://github.com/letta-ai/agent-file/compare) with your agent and usage instructions
+- **Join the Discussion**: Connect with other agent developers in our [Discord server](https://discord.gg/letta) to share ideas and agent files
+- **Provide Feedback**: Open [GitHub issues](https://github.com/letta-ai/agent-file/issues) with suggestions, feature requests, or to report compatibility challenges
+- **Help Refine the Format**: As an emerging format, Agent File will evolve based on community input and real-world usage

 ## Roadmap
 - [ ] Support MCP servers/configs